vygr/ChrysaLisp/docs/ENVIRONMENT.md

 You can create private or library/object specific environments and access them with `(eval form [e])` !

+It is possible to manually push a new environment and manually pop the current environment using the `(env-push)` and `(env-pop)` functions !
+This is extremely low level and should be used with caution !

 ### Properties

 Properties are just environments created and managed by user code.
 While they